-Operator-attended noise measurements were conducted during the day, evening and night-time period for a minimum of 15 minutes per period at each of the nine noise monitoring locations.
-Additional noise monitoring locations have been adopted:
+Operator-attended noise measurements were conducted during the day, evening and night-time period for a minimum of 15 minutes per period at each of the eight noise monitoring locations.
+An additional noise monitoring location has been adopted:

-- Wadland has been implemented to enable a robust acoustic relationship between the Clarke and Wadland monitoring locations and the Bagnall residence to the east. - 141 Deards Lane additional noise monitoring location at an elevated location to the west.
+Wadland - has been implemented to enable a robust acoustic relationship between the Clarke and Wadland monitoring locations and the Bagnall residence to the east.